pschwede/AnchorBot/README.md

 While journalism is regarded as the fourth column the western society is standing on, the introduction of web 2.0 caused a disruption in the journalistic ecosystem.
 News are all over the place.
-Blogs, newspapers and broadcasting services mangle together in one web of relevant and irrelevant articles with a wide range of quality.
+Blogs, newspapers and broadcasting services mingle together in one web of relevant and irrelevant articles with a wide range of quality.

 Reading news can be very frustrating today: